TyberiusPrime/pypipegraph/README.txt

 DependencyInjectionJob
 ________________________
-This job injects further dependencies into a job that already depends on it.
+This job injects further dependencies into jobs that already depends on it.

 An example: Say you want to extract the titles from a bunch of downloaded websites.
 But the websites are not defined when first creating jobs - you first have to download an overview page.
 So you write a job that takes all .html in a folder and combines their titles (Z).
 You also create a job that downloads the overview (A) .
-Then you write a DependencyInjectionJob C that depends on A, creates a bunch of jobs (B1...Bn) that download the single websites, and you make Z depend on all the Bn.
-Z must also depend on C, so it can't run before it had the additional dependencies injected.
+Then you write a DependencyInjectionJob C (upon wich Z depends on) that depends on A, creates a bunch of jobs (B1...Bn) that download the single websites, and you return them.
+Z now also depends on B1..Bn and since Z also depended on C, it could not have run before it had the additional dependencies injected.

 It is an error to add dependencies on a job that is not dependand on this DependencyInjectionJob.